ibm-cloud-docs/vpc/ppnlb-create.md

    ```
    {: codeblock}

-   Allow some time for provisioning.
+   Allow time for provisioning.
 When the load balancer is ready, it is set to `online` and `active` status, as shown in the following sample output:

    ```sh
         {